ModelOriented/kernelshap/README.md

 SHAP values (Lundberg and Lee, 2017) decompose model predictions into additive contributions of the features in a fair way.
 A model agnostic approach is called Kernel SHAP, introduced in Lundberg and Lee (2017), and investigated in detail in Covert and Lee (2021).

 The "kernelshap" package implements a multidimensional version of the Kernel SHAP Algorithm 1 described in the supplement of Covert and Lee (2021).
-An advantage of their algorithm is that SHAP values are calculated iteratively, allowing to calculate standard errors and to control convergence.
+SHAP values are calculated iteratively, allowing to calculate standard errors and to control convergence.

 The main function `kernelshap()` has three key arguments: